 A function in SAS requires specific argument values to successfully perform an observation.
 This is not the case with procedures, however.
 They only require one single variable to be able to perform the before mentioned observation.

-You would do well to prepare for such comparison-based SAS interview questions.
-It is more than likely that you’ll get quite a few of them during your job interview.
+It is more than likely that you’ll get quite a few comparison questions during your job interview.
 Some of these questions can be tricky – not necessarily because they’re difficult in of themselves, but because the two objects that you’re comparing might be very similar.
 In such a situation, it can be tricky to draw a clear distinction – that’s why extensive studying beforehand is so important!

 Question 9: How to change sorting from ‘ascending’ to ‘descending’?